yanok-stage/www.yanok.ai/solutions/education.md

 - Time to roll out new training modules.

 ## 2. Automated Essay Scoring and Feedback
-**Trigger Events**: Essay submissions, written assignments.
+**Trigger Events**: Essay submissions, written assignments.<br />
-**Results**: Timely, consistent, and more objective grading, personalized feedback for students, reduced grading workload for educators.
+**Results**: Timely, consistent, and more objective grading, personalized feedback for students, reduced grading workload for educators.<br />
 **KPIs**:
 - Consistency in scoring across multiple essays.
 - Time saved in marking and feedback provision.